 As seen on Schlachthofbronx!
 Represent for Mixpak with these two exclusive tees.
 Get it here.

 Mixpak 024 is brought to you by New Jersey’s DJ MikeQ, a pioneer of the new generation of Ballroom DJs that’s been steadily bubbling up from the underground NY scene and making waves worldwide.
 Producing tracks and remixes in the vogue fem style, MikeQ has put his magic looping touch to Chelley, Egyptrixx and Willow Smith to name but a few, and heads up his own production company, Qween Beats.
-His Mixpak FM offering is 90 minutes of brash, club-driven sounds, jumping between Ballroom and Jersey club.
+His Mixpak FM offering is 90 minutes of brash, club-driven sounds straight from the floors of the ballroom.
 It includes tracks and remixes from Vjuan Allure, DJ Jayhood, DJ Tameil, Kingdom and more, alongside tracks from his forthcoming EP on Fade To Mind, released on November 22nd.
 It will be sure to get you (trying) to vogue.

 [For a more comprehensive look into the Ballroom scene, read the XLR8R feature from earlier this year]